SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 Running scripts from within other scripts and run scripts one after the other
 -----------------------------------------------------------------------------

-You might call scripts from a script that is currently running, which saves the startup time for the called script and keeps available the original parameters given and the current image path.
+You may call scripts from a script that is currently running, which saves the startup time for the called script and keeps available the original parameters given and the current image path.